Abhishekraj166/Self-driving-car-Nanodegree/P2 - Advanced lane identification/README.md

 ## Dependencies

-If you have already installed all the necessary dependencies for the projects in term 1 you should be good to go!
-If not, you should install them to get started on this project => [Getting Started for Term 1](../term1_How_to_get_started).
+INstall all required dependencies

 ## Basic Build Instructions

 1. Clone or fork this repository.
-2. Launch the Jupyter notebook: `jupyter notebook P4_adv_lane_lines.ipynb`
+2. Launch the Jupyter notebook:
 3. Execute the code cells you are interested in.
 Note that cells may depend on previous cells.
 The notebook explains clearly what each code cell does.